agarwal-isha/quiz_to_testimonial/README1.md

-# quiz_to_testimonial
-I built an end-to-end automation that turns Google Form quiz submissions into branded image cards with zero manual work after setup.
-There is quiz in google form which contains student's name, image, opinion or feedback on topic and takes quiz. it helps in generating testimonial and save it to drive.

 # Google form to google sheet via app script
 A simple quiz web app built with Google Apps Script.
 Students enter their name, an image URL, and their opinion on AI tools, then answer three beginner-level multiple-choice questions about Claude.
 On submit, the app scores the quiz and writes a row to a Google Sheet named **Testimonial**.